fnproject/fn/api/datastore/sql/migrations/README.md

 $ go generate
 ```

-NOTE: You may need to `go get github.com/jteeuwen/go-bindata` before running `go
+NOTE: You may need to `go get -u github.com/jteeuwen/go-bindata/...` before running `go
 generate` in order for it to work.

 After running `go generate`, the `migrations.go` file should be updated.
 Check